invertase/react-native-firebase/docs/auth/social-auth.md

 ## GameCenter (iOS Only)

-The [react-native-game-center](https://github.com/garrettmac/react-native-game-center) library provides a wrapper around Game Center lib, allowing you to authenticate user with it in order to obtain Firebase credential.
+The [react-native-game-center](https://github.com/garrettmac/react-native-game-center) library provides a wrapper around Game Center lib, allowing you to authenticate users with it in order to obtain Firebase credential.

 > NOTE: To use game center you need to enable it for your app in app store connect.
 > [react-native-game-center](https://github.com/garrettmac/react-native-game-center) provides an in depth
 > guide to all pre-requisites.

-> **Step 1**: Authenticate user with GameCenter
+**Step 1**: Authenticate user with GameCenter

 ```js
 import RNGameCenter from 'react-native-game-center';